Textiili/Mtg-lotr-tracker/README.md

 # Mtg-lotr-tracker
-Non commercial private use Lord of the Rings–themed life tracker for Magic: The Gathering, featuring a card scanner that fetches prices and rulings.
+A Non commercial private use Lord of the Rings–themed life tracker for Magic: The Gathering, featuring a card scanner that fetches prices and rulings.

 ![Image](https://github.com/user-attachments/assets/9e0984f0-edc8-4971-9548-a985cd91a2fe)